 RISE Education Cayman Ltd is a holding company without substantive operations and we conduct our operations primarily through PRC entities, including our variable interest entity, or VIE, and its subsidiaries and schools.
 Our first self-owned learning center opened in Beijing in October 2007.
 Over the last ten years, we have expanded our network of learning centers across China, including Shanghai in March 2010, Guangzhou in September 2012, Wuxi in June 2013, Shenzhen in May 2014 and Foshan in December 2017.
-We also expanded our business to Hong Kong and Singapore through purchase of the business during the fourth quarter of 2017 ("Edge acquisition").
-As of December 31, 2017, we had a total number of 270 learning centers, including 267 learning centers across 85 cities throughout China, two learning centers in Hong Kong and one learning center in Singapore, which consists of 64 self-owned learning centers operated by us and 206 franchised learning centers operated by our franchise partners through franchise arrangements.
+We also expanded our business to Hong Kong and Singapore through acquiring 100% equity interest of Edge Franchising Co., Ltd (the "Edge") from Edge Learning Centers Limited during the fourth quarter of 2017 (the "Edge acquisition").
+As of December 31, 2018, we had a total number of 380 learning centers, including 377 learning centers across 128 cities throughout China, two learning centers in Hong Kong and one learning center in Singapore, which consists of 76 self-owned learning centers operated by us and 304 franchised learning centers operated by our franchise partners through franchise arrangements.